 How to Set Up a Claims Management Business

-The key to forming a claims management company — and getting regulatory approval for it — is in the preparation.
-How can your prepare perfectly?
-With the very best claims software.
+The key to forming a claims management company (CMC) — and getting regulatory approval for it — is in the preparation.
+How can you prepare perfectly?
+With the very best claims management software.

-Before going ahead and setting up your own claims management business, consider what area of this industry is best suited to you — one where you have the most experience.
-The other sectors permitted under the Claims Management Regulator, a unit of the Justice Ministry, are personal injury, employment, criminal injuries, industrial injuries and housing disrepair.
+Before going ahead and setting up your own claims management business, consider what area of this industry is best suited to you; the one where you have the most experience.
+An authorised CMC can conduct any regulated activity in any of six sectors: financial service and products, personal injury, housing disrepair, specific benefit, criminal injury and employment.

 Make Sure Everything Is in Order

 As with anything to do with establishing an enterprise in the UK, it pays to ensure you have all the necessary paperwork and documentation before going ahead with an application.
-Dealing with the regulator to establish a claims management business can all be wrapped up in just over a month, priming a business to take advantage of the lucrative market.
-Delays can, of course, be costly, and if everything is not in order with the application, the process may take several months, as the regulator keeps coming back to you looking for additional documentation.
+Obtaining authorisation from the FCA to operate as a claims management business can take six months; this could double if an incomplete application is submitted.
+Starting the process early will allow you to capitalise on new claims opportunities in the coming six to 12 months.

-How to Handle Claims in the Most Effective Way?
-With Claims Software
+How to Handle Claims Most Effectively?
+With Claims Management Software

 Assuming everything goes smoothly and you have a new claims management business, it is time to get to work.
-Clearly, you will want the maximum revenues possible for the least amount of work and expense.
-Manually handling claims can be fraught with error and extremely time-consuming.
+You will want the maximum revenues possible for the least amount of work and expense.
+Manual claims processing can be fraught with error and extremely time-consuming.
 Computerising the entire process is the wise way of handling everything.

-At Logican, we provide some of the very best claims software — including PPI claims management software — on the market today.
-We have designed our software with you in mind so that it is not only simple to use, but it also does not require ongoing training.
-Additionally, it is highly customisable according to each individual company’s operations and requirements.
+At Logican, we provide some of the very best claims management software — including insurance claims management software — on the market today.
+We have designed our software with you in mind, so it is not only simple to use, but it also does not require ongoing training.
+Additionally, it is highly customisable to each company’s operations and requirements.

-Thanks to the latest and greatest in claims software, succeeding in the claims business has never been so straightforward.
+Thanks to the latest and greatest in claims software solutions, succeeding in the claims business has never been so straightforward.